UmeshBabu7/Esewa-Integration/README.md

 ### Esewa-Integration (Django)

-An example e‑commerce app built with Django that integrates the eSewa ePay V2 checkout flow.
-Users can browse products, add to cart, place orders, and pay via eSewa (RC test gateway) or Cash on Delivery.
+Esewa-Integration is a Django e-commerce app with eSewa payment integration.
+Users can register, browse products with search/filter, view details, add to cart, place orders, and pay via eSewa (RC test) or Cash on Delivery.
+They can view order history and manage their profile.
+Admins have a dashboard to manage products (add, update, delete) and categories (add, update, delete), with staff-only access.

 ### Tech stack
 - **Backend**: Django